jpoots/RACE-SM-Autonomous-Control-for-Social-On-Ramp-Merging/README.md

-# Autonomous Vehicle Trajectory Planning for On-Ramp Merging
+# RACE-SM: Reinforcement Learning Based Autonomous Control for Social On-Ramp Merging
 ## About
-This project is being worked on as a final year project for BEng Mechanical Engineering at Queen's University, Belfast.
-It seeks to use reinforcement learning to handle acceleration and lane change decision making for autonomous on-ramp merging.
-The .xml files are used to generate the road network in the SUMO simualtor. train.py is used to train a DQN agent in the OpenAI gym environment defined in env.py.
+This project seeks to use reinforcement learning to handle acceleration and lane change decision making for autonomous on-ramp merging.
+The .xml files are used to generate the road network in the SUMO simualtor. train_PPO.py is used to train a PPO agent in the OpenAI gym environment defined in env.py.
 The resultant model can be evaluated using evaluate.py.
-This project is under active development.

 ### Environment
 #### Overview